Vodhin/estate/README.md

 # estate
 A plugin for the e107 Content management System to manage Real Estate Agencies, Agents, and Listings.
 This plugin started as a way for an individual Real Estate agent to easily list their properties for sale and has evolved into one that can handle multiple agents and agencies.

-The _Estate_ plugin is not ready yet.
-I have a lot to do before it can be published.
+The _Estate_ plugin is ready fore BETA testing.
 The Current repository should be mostly usable if anyone wants to try it out.
 A live production site using this plugin can be viewed here https://www.sandpiperhome.org

 IF YOU HAVE DOWNLOADED THE RELEASE ZIP FILE, PLEASE BE SURE TO CHANGE THE ROOT FOLDER TO "estate" before uploading to your website: Remove any v1.0.0-beta.1 or any other characters after "estate"